getlocalci/circle-advanced-setup-workflow/README.md

 # Path filtering on CircleCI

-Here's a [step-by-step guide](https://getlocalci.com/circleci-dynamic-config/) to setting up a repo like this.
+Here's a [detailed post](https://getlocalci.com/circleci-dynamic-config/) on how to set up a repo like this.

 Forked from [circle-makotom/circle-advanced-setup-workflow](https://github.com/circle-makotom/circle-advanced-setup-workflow).